mdopt.optimiser package#

 In our convention, the legs of left/right environments (tensors L/R in the cartoon) are ordered as follows: (uL/uR, vL/vR, dL/dR) which means “(up, virtual, down)”.

-mdopt.optimiser.utils module
+mdopt.optimiser.utils module#

 This module contains different combinatorial optimisation utilities.

 First, we define the tensors which represent logical operation.
 We use the following tensors: IDENTITY, COPY, XOR, SWAP.
-See the notes for additional information.

 According to our convention, each tensor has legs (vL, vR, pU, pD), where v stands for “virtual”, p – for “physical”, and L, R, U, D stand for “left”, “right”, “up”, “down”.

-class mdopt.optimiser.utils.ConstraintString(constraints: List[ndarray], sites: List[List[int]])
+class mdopt.optimiser.utils.ConstraintString(constraints: List[ndarray], sites: List[List[int]])#

 Class for storing a string of logical constraints in the Matrix Product Operator format.
 Logical constraints are to be passed in the form of 4-dimensional MPO tensors.